secfree/secfree.github.io/_posts/2018-04-11-why-i-came-to-singapore-from-china.md

 <br />

-- As the growing space of basic salary is small for me, I need to find the start point of my own business.
+- As the growing space of basic salary is small for me, I need more time to think about my future and to find the start point of my own business.
 - Contribute more to the open source community.
 I don't like to be asked basic interview questions anymore.
 - Be healthier by exercise
 - Investment
 - Improve the level of communication with English

   This is my original intention.
-Even though I can't predict the result,  I'll try my best!
+Some ideas may be wrong, and I can't predict the result.
+But, I'll try my best!